vgandari/tok/ROADMAP.md

       - Create node based on whether node is topic or task
       - Compute costs based on duration, float/wait time, and deadline
         - requires signed types
-- [ ] `hist` key for providing historical context, not necessary for technical understanding
 - [ ] Create symlinks instead of copying images and code directories
   - [x] Mac/UNIX
   - [ ] Linux